Language: EN

 Using Logical Operators in Conditionals

-To evaluate multiple conditions within a single if, logical operators such as && (logical AND) and || (logical OR) can be used.
+To evaluate multiple conditions within a single if, you can use logical operators like && (logical AND) and || (logical OR).

 int number = 10;